Agile MVP Development: A Step-by-Step Guide to Iterative Development

 What is Agile Development?

-Agile was a reaction to the inefficiencies and inflexibility of conventional waterfall development methods.
+Agile development MVP was a reaction to the inefficiencies and inflexibility of conventional waterfall development methods.
 The manifesto highlighted four primary beliefs: prioritizing individuals and their interactions instead of processes and tools, favoring working software over extensive documentation, valuing customer collaboration over contract negotiations, and adapting to change rather than strictly following a plan.

 • Flexibility: Accepting evolving needs, including last-minute modifications, to gain a competitive edge.